Dotty Fothergill: Later years

 Fothergill continued to compete on the women's professional tour from 1970 to 1976.
+Between 1971 and 1973, she won four titles on the Professional Women's Bowlers Association tour, half of them majors.
+Her major titles came the WIBC Queens tournament in both 1972 and 1973.
+She became the second player at the time, and one of only four players all-time, to successfully defend a WIBC Queens title.

-In 1970, she won the all-events title in the WIBC National Championships, setting a WIBC record for a nine-game score in the event.
-She also won the WIBC Queens tournament in 1972 and 1973 and doubles championships (with Mildred Martorella) in 1971 and 1973.
-Between 1967 and 1972, she won eight titles on the Professional Women's Bowlers Association tour.
-Over the course of her career, Fothergill won a total of 18 titles in Women's International Bowling Congress (WIBC) and professional competition.
+In 1970, Dotty won the all-events title in the Women's International Bowling Congress (WIBC) Open Championships, setting a WIBC record for a nine-game score in the event.
+She won WIBC doubles championships (with Mildred Martorella) in 1971 and 1973.
 She was also the only WIBC bowler to win national titles in singles, doubles, all-events, and Queens.

+Over the course of her career, Fothergill won a total of 12 titles in professional competition and another six titles in the WIBC Open Championships.

 Fothergill sustained an arm injury in 1976 that ended her career as a competitive bowler at age 31.
 The injury required surgery.

-In December 1979, Fothergill was named to the WIBC Hall of Fame.
-The formal induction ceremony took place in April 1980.
+In December 1979, Fothergill was voted into the WIBC Hall of Fame, and officially inducted in April 1980.
 She was also one of the charter inductees into the PWBA Hall of Fame in 1995.

 She lived in later years in Center Ossipee, New Hampshire.